SR7 How is fish recruitment affected by human disturbances in shallow nearshore areas?

 Indeed, it is becoming increasingly evident that a number of anthropogenic pressures are causing a widespread recruitment deficit in several fish species.
 Constructions (ports, jetties, canals), nearshore wind farms, resource extractions and dredging, coastal defence measures, wetland drainage, etc. are causing structural alterations of the nearshore aquatic habitats and can have effects on the early life stages of fish.

 Interest in the effects of anthropogenic activities and physical and structural modifications of shallow reproductive areas has grown in recent years, but controversies remain regarding the primary causes of larval declines: Which human activities are most responsible for these declines; and what, if anything, can be done to reverse the declines?

-To compile and analyse what science has to say on the matter, EviEM now conducts a systematic review on how fish recruitment is affected by anthropogenic habitat change in shallow nearshore areas in temperate systems.
+To compile and analyse what science has to say on the matter, EviEM has conducted a systematic review on how fish recruitment is affected by anthropogenic habitat change in shallow nearshore areas in temperate systems.

 A systematic review is achievable since many studies of the subject have been carried out this past decade.
 To date, most of the research in the area has been conducted in northern Europe and North America.

-Pär (Pelle) Byström, Associate Professor at the Department of Ecology and Environmental Sciences at Umeå University, has been appointed to chair the review team.
-Oona Lönnstedt, Postdoctoral fellow at EviEM and Uppsala University initially acted as the project manager, but Biljana Macura from EviEM is now responsible for managing this review.
-A review protocol (a plan for how the review is to be conducted) has been finalised (see link to the right), and the review process has started.
+Pär (Pelle) Byström, Associate Professor at the Department of Ecology and Environmental Sciences at Umeå University, was appointed to chair the review team, and Biljana Macura from EviEM was responsible for managing this review.

 Pär (Pelle) Byström, (Chair), Department of Ecology and Environmental Sciences, Umeå University, Sweden